Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 A more detailed document showing UI screen shots for CA Certificates and proof of possession flow is available from [the official documentation].

+A more detailed document explaining Edge and showing its use of certificates generated here is available from the [Edge gateway creation documentation].

 ## USE

 ## Step 1 - Initial Setup